-- Volunteer on one of our Peru Global Builders teams, which you can learn more about below.
-You’ll travel to Peru and get to know the local people and traditions while you partner with families to complete a home.
+- Volunteer on one of our Global Builders teams, which you can learn more about below.
+You’ll travel to Madagascar and get to know the local people and traditions while you partner with families to complete a home.

 - Join a virtual volunteer team, choosing to donate your travel costs instead of making the trip in person.
 This is the perfect way to stay involved and give back during the COVID-19 pandemic.